yuselg/3311-W20-Public/Sample-Code/slides/slides-06/iterator-pattern-example/README.md

 # Iterator Design Pattern

-In object-oriented programming, the iterator pattern is a design pattern in which an iterator is used to traverse a container and access the container's elements.
-The iterator pattern decouples algorithms from containers (Wikipedia).
+The iterator pattern is a design pattern that provides a way to access the elements of an aggregate object (collection or container) sequentially without exposing its underlying representation.
+An iterator is used to traverse a container and access the container's elements in different ways (see **loop**, **some** and **all**) and at different times.
+For example, we might want to traverse a list in different ways, without bloating the list interface with traversal operations.
+One might also need to have more than one traversal pending on the same list.

+The Iterator pattern lets you do all this.
+The key idea is to take the responsibility for access and traversal out of the aggregate object and put it into an Iterator object that defines a standard traversal protocol.

 Below is the simplest possible example of the application of the pattern to a collection (class GROUP[G] with generic parameter G) with only 3 elements

 ![](docs/iterator.png)